 Lots of people looking forward to welcoming home their first puppy want to know what size crate for a Lab is most suitable.
 Growing puppies don’t need as much room as adult Labs.
 But, you don’t need to waste money on multiple crates.

 Most adult Labs require a 36 inch or 42 inch size crate.
 An especially large Labrador might even need a 48 inch crate.

-The easiest way to accommodate a growing Labrador puppy is by choosing a crate for their final size, with a divider for their early days.
+For a growing Labrador puppy, most people prefer to choose a crate for their final size, with a divider for their early days.

 Products included in this article were carefully and independently selected by the Happy Puppy Site team.
 If you decide to make a purchase from one of the links marked by an asterisk, we may earn a small commission on that sale.
 This is at no extra cost to you.